desmos-labs/docs/versioned_docs/version-2.3/03-fullnode/02-setup/common.md

 ---
-id: setup
+id: common
-title: Setup
+title: Common
-sidebar_position: 2
+sidebar_label: Common
+slug: common
 ---

 # Full node setup
 Following you will find the instructions on how to manually setup your Desmos full node.

 :::warning Requirements
-Before starting, make sure you read the [overview](01-overview.mdx) to make sure your hardware meets the needed requirements.
+Before starting, make sure you read the [overview](../01-overview.mdx) to make sure your hardware meets the needed requirements.
 :::